Shia Islam in Saudi Arabia: 2011–2012 Saudi Arabian protests

 In this context of sectarianism linked to regional competition, protests took place in Qatif region, East of Saudi Arabia, a region predominantly inhabited by Shias.
 The region is rich in oil and most of the workers of the national Saudi oil company, Saudi Aramco, were used to organising protests for the workers' rights.
 Protests erupted following several triggers including the self-immolation of a man in the city of Samtah, South West of Saudi Arabia.
-The Shias of the East of Saudi Arabia organised demonstrations after knowing some Shia protests in Bahrein and in reaction to Saudi Shias being imprisoned in Saudi Arabia for their alleged, but debated, culpability for the Khobar Towers bombing of 1996.
+The Shias of the East of Saudi Arabia organised demonstrations after knowing some Shia protests in Bahrain and in reaction to Saudi Shias being imprisoned in Saudi Arabia for their alleged, but debated, culpability for the Khobar Towers bombing of 1996.
 The protests then spread due to the youth mobilisation, especially on social media but never really made it outside the predominantly Shia Eastern province of Saudi Arabia.

 At first, the protesters' demands were similar to those of the Arab Springs taking place in other countries of the Middle-East, so to say individual freedoms rather than religious rights.
 In fact, the religious practices of the Shias in the Eastern province were accepted by the central authority.
 For example, since the conquest of Al-Ahsa in 1913, which marked the integration of this majority Shia region to the Saudi Sultanate, the Shias established some courts which were accepted by the Saudi State and which provided justice according to Shia principles.
 Those liberties offered to Shias did not exist in regions of Saudi Arabia where the Shias were a minority.
 But, at the same time, the official religious discourse in Saudi Arabia was condemning the Shia practices.
 Other demands of the protesters consisted in asking for more autonomy for the region.
 For this reason, and because of a fear of a "Shia encirclement", the Saudi regime responded.
 It began by countering the protests in the region of Qatif.